 Alterations of existing garments can be very labor intensive due to multiple factors such as the construction techniques used, fabric types, and embellishments.
 Some garments may require options that are more creative and less straightforward.
 Not all garments can be altered successfully.

 Custom clothing is a garment planned, fitted and sewn for a specific client.
 Because the piece is made “from scratch” for an individual, it requires several steps.
 A consultation is scheduled to discuss the desired garment style and fabric preferences, and measurements are taken.
-A practice garment, called a muslin or toile, is sewn to determine fit and any needed changes.
+A practice garment, called a muslin or toile, is sewn to determine fit and any desired changes.
 The muslin/toile is used as the pattern for the final garment.